cs31415/cs31415.github.io/writings/swindle-at-the-gabba.md

 ---
 layout: default
-title: Swindle at the Gabba: A Victory for the Ages
+title: Swindle at the Gabba- A Victory for the Ages
 ---

 ### Swindle at the Gabba: A Victory for the Ages